jhoestje/rag_langchain_document/SpringBatchPgaiApp/README.md

 - Centralized file operations through dedicated service
 - Batch processing with Spring Batch
 - Automatic update of modified documents
+- Post-processing file movement to prevent duplicate processing

 ## Architecture

 ### Key Components

 - **FileWatcherService**: Monitors the input directory and launches a job for each file
-- **FileOperations**: Centralized service for file-related operations (reading content, getting metadata, ensuring directories exist)
+- **FileOperations**: Centralized service for file-related operations (reading content, getting metadata, ensuring directories exist, moving files)
 - **DocumentProcessor**: Processes each document and prepares it for storage
 - **DocumentReader**: Reads a single file specified by job parameters
-- **DocumentWriter**: Writes processed documents to the database
+- **DocumentWriter**: Writes processed documents to the database and moves processed files

 ### Processing Flow